module-federation/module-federation-examples/cypress/README.md

 ### Create methods

-If a new method is needed, and it will be reused across multiple test for multiple samples, it should be added to the `common/base.js` file.
+If a new method is needed, and it will be reused across multiple test for multiple samples, it should be added to the `common/base.ts` file.

->**Note:** New methods should only be added to the `base.js` file if they will be used in more than one sample.
+>**Note:** New methods should only be added to the `base.ts` file if they will be used in more than one sample.

 If the new method will only be used in a single sample, a new methods folder should be created within the `sample/e2e/` directory and a `methods.ts` file should be added to it.
 The new method can then be added to the `methods.ts` file, allowing it to be used only in the specific sample where it was created.